What is MOA? (Minute of Angle)

 As a general rule, keep the MOA of your base less than 1/2 of the vertical adjustment range of your scope.
 Any more than this, and you might not be able to zero the rifle at close range.
 Some older 1" tubed scopes might only have 30 or 40 MOA of total range, so you wouldn't want more than 15 or 20 MOA in that case.
 Most 30mm tubed scopes have adjustment ranges of 50-75 MOA, making a 20 MOA base a pretty safe bet.

-If you have any questions, as always, we'd be happy to make a recommendation.
+If you have any questions, as always, I'd be happy to make a recommendation.